cch1999/cch1999.github.io/_publications/2025/amyloid.md

 pub_date:       "2025"

 abstract: >-
-  A condition diffusio model is used to discover a potent inhibitor of secondary nucleation in α-synuclein aggregation
+  A conditional diffusion model is used to discover a potent inhibitor of secondary nucleation in α-synuclein aggregation.
 cover:          assets/images/covers/amyloid.png
 authors:
   - Hao Zhang